Anyass3/stores-x/README.md

 It makes working with svelte stores somewhat clean and organised

-Also the compiled version can be used in any other js web app
+Also the compiled version should be able to work in any other js web app(not tested yet)

 # installation